-Social security number.
-Under Rule 2, you (and your spouse if you are married filing jointly) must have a valid social security number (SSN) issued by the Social Security Administration (SSA).
+Social security number (SSN).
+Under Rule 2, you (and your spouse if you are married filing jointly) must have a valid SSN issued by the SSA.
 Any qualifying child listed on Schedule EIC must also have a valid SSN.
-(See Qualifying child, later, if you have a qualifying child.)
+(See Quali-fying child, later, if you have a qualifying child.)